Dotting Your T’s & Crossing Your I’s

 After December 31, 2017, the ability to income split with family members has been reduced significantly.
 Generally, income splitting is only available to spouses when the main principal attains the age of 65 years, or the spouse works in the business an average of 20 hours per week during the year or in any prior five years that the corporation existed.
 You can also income split with aunts, uncles, nieces, nephews, and non-residents.
 Certain other limited exceptions may be available.

 What about salaries or dividends for children?

-If your child (or children) work in the practice, the same rules apply for the salary of a child as they do for a spouse.
-One downside is that because children can only likely work part-time hours, this limits the amount of income you can split with them.
-Paying dividends and receiving no services in return is also an option.
-However, you may want to set up a family trust as this will let you keep control over the shares of the company and the income that is transferred from the corporation to the trust.
-Generally, it is not recommended to give dividends to children until the year that they turn 18 years of age.
-If your child turned 17 last year, your company can start paying them dividends this year.
+If your child (or children) work in the practice, the same reasonable salary rules apply for the salary of a child as they do for a spouse.
+One downside is that because children can likely only work part-time hours, this limits the amount of income you can split with them.
+Only in rare circumstances can you pay dividends to children 18 years of age and over.
+Please ask your FWH advisor for further details.

-Usually, the best approach involves some combination of salary and dividends.
-Flaim Wolsey Hall can help you determine what the most effective scenario is for you.
-Your Flaim Wolsey Hall advisor would be pleased to discuss any of the above matters with you.
+Usually, the best form of compensation involves some combination of salary and dividends.
+FWH can help you determine what the most effective scenario is for you.
+Your FWH advisor would be pleased to discuss any of the above matters with you.